 - Qualifying score on an aptitude test

 Color vision.
-Electricians need good color vision because workers frequently must identify electrical wires by color.
+Electricians must identify electrical wires by color.

 Critical-thinking skills.
 Electricians perform tests and use the results to diagnose problems.
 For example, when an outlet is not working, they may use a multimeter to check the voltage, amperage, or resistance to determine the best course of action.

 Customer-service skills.
-Electricians work with people on a regular basis.
-As a result, they should be friendly and be able to address customers’ questions.
+Residential electricians work with people on a regular basis.
+They should be friendly and be able to address customers’ questions.